PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Evaluation and Results

 \subsubsection{Experiment 2 -- MNIST Dataset}

-As shown in \cref{tab:mnist}, when features and labels are noised, accuracy improves as model size increases.
-However, training accuracy remains consistently lower than test accuracy, with the gap widening for larger networks.
-This indicates that the models learn useful representations but cannot fully fit noisy training data, while still generalizing well on clean test samples.
-Test accuracy greater than training accuracy across all architectures, suggesting training noise makes the model underestimate its learning progress.
-Larger architectures yield more stable trust assessments, likely due to smaller average gradient magnitudes.
+In this experiment, PaTAS produces ten output trust opinions, one for each class.
+However they are almost the same so we record only the aggregated trust mass in the table.
+As shown in \cref{tab:mnist}, when features and labels are noisy, accuracy improves as model size increases.
+Test accuracy is consistently greater than training accuracy across all architectures, suggesting training noise makes the model underestimate its learning progress.
+While trust increases with model size, the gains become progressively smaller (0.281 $\to$ 0.291 $\to$ 0.295 $\to$ 0.298).
+This contrasts clearly with the fully trusted evaluation on the smallest architecture, which achieves a trust mass of 0.869, far exceeding any uncertain-data configuration regardless of model size.
+This highlights that \emph{training a smaller architecture on trusted data is significantly more beneficial for trust than training a larger architecture on uncertain data}.
+Moreover, we can see that larger architectures yield more stable trust assessments, likely due to smaller average gradient magnitudes.